PDFSage/deepseek_cli/README.md

 displayed on start so you can see the available `/`, `@`, or `:` shortcuts at a glance (for example `@workspace`, `@model`, `@read-only`, `@transcript`, `@help`, `@api`, and `@tavily`).
 Exit with `@quit` or `Ctrl+C`.
 Each request runs as soon as you press Enter—include follow-up guidance in your initial prompt.
-The assistant appends internal follow-ups that run automated tests and regression checks until they succeed or a clear justification is provided.
+Every run launches a dedicated planner before switching to worker iterations that execute one plan step at a time, re-evaluating the plan or even starting a new planning cycle whenever the result still misses the mark.
+The assistant appends internal follow-ups that run automated tests and regression checks until they succeed or a clear justification is provided, and when a bug appears it performs a Flow Attempt (diagnose the cause, propose a fix, and evaluate the fix quality before editing).
+When additional context is required it can call Tavily Search plus the new Tavily Extract tool (configured through `TAVILY_API_KEY`) to pull in authoritative documentation before coding.
 Use `@global on` when you need to edit files outside the active workspace.
 During execution the shell streams the agent's thought process (`▌` lines) while non-shell tools render as bright spinners with elapsed time, mirroring modern